brianlugo1/AIConnector/README.md

 Windows use `pip` and `python`

 Step 7:
-Run the command `pip3 install --upgrade pip`
+Run `pip3 install --upgrade pip`
-Run the command `pip3 install -r requirements.txt`
+Run `pip3 install -r requirements.txt`

 Step 8:
-Run the command `python3 OpenAIConnector.py`
+Run `python3 OpenAIConnector.py`

 Step 9:
 Enter a prompt to ask ChatGPT: e.g. "What is the meaning of life?"